New Orleans Louis Armstrong International Airport

 Louis Armstrong New Orleans International Airport is located in Jefferson Parish, Louisiana and is the main international gateway to New Orleans.
 Hosting domestic, regional and international passenger and cargo services for over 15 airlines, the airport is a regional hub for Southwest Airlines.

-Ground Handlers servicing New Orleans Louis Armstrong International Airport
+Ground Handlers and Cargo Handlers servicing New Orleans Louis Armstrong International Airport

 Southwest’s move to defer deliveries of 30 Boeing 737-800s scheduled for 2013/14 to 2017/18 is a concerted effort to continue a disciplined approach to capacity management and a way to accelerate the company’s often-touted goal of achieving a 15% return on invested capital that it enjoyed in the 1990s.
 The move illustrates Southwest’s classic conservative approach in running its business as it believes an uneasy economic recovery and volatile fuel prices are creating uncertainty in how the airline business will evolve during the next couple of years.